ergoplatform/oracle-core/docs/Governance-Stake-Slashing-Pool-Spec.md

 ### Hard-coded Values
 - Addresses of all trusted oracles (this is used for an extra safety measure to prevent others who aren't oracles from collecting)
-- Oracle pool epoch length/posting schedule (integer number of blocks in between epochs)
+- Live epoch duration
+- Epoch preparation duration
 - Margin of error(%) that oracles are allowed to be off by.
 - Minimum collateral an oracle is required to put up
 - The oracle pool NFT/singleton token id